-A reliever, on the other hand, is a short or long-acting bronchodilator which relaxes tight bronchial muscles, opens the airways and makes it easier to breathe.
-Relievers do not treat the underline cause of asthma, inflammation in the airways.
+A reliever, is a short or long-acting bronchodilator, which relaxes tight bronchial muscles, opens the airways and makes it easier to breathe.
+Relievers do not treat the underlying cause of asthma; inflammation in the airways.
 Therefore, preventers are needed as the base medication and relievers are used if needed.

 It is important that you know how to use your inhaler properly.
 A lot of people don't!

 Hard to Breathe?
 COPD is Chronic Obstructive Pulmonary Disease

 Shortness of breath, wheezing and persistent coughing can also be symptoms of Chronic Obstructive Pulmonary Disease, COPD.
 Another symptom of COPD is increased mucus production.

 People with COPD commonly have chronic bronchitis, which involves a long-term cough with mucus, or emphysema that involves destruction of the lungs over time.
 There can also be increased connective tissue around the small airways, which causes airway obstruction.
 Most people with COPD have a combination of these three conditions.
 These conditions cause breathing difficulties among other things and the obstruction of the airways is not reversible like in asthma.